ooduola/challenge/README.md

 2. Implemented fall back balance calculation from invoices and payments if balance DB is down.
 3. Refactor project structure

+**Part 3 & 4:**
+1. Unfortunately, I ran out of time and couldn't get a working solution for both parts.
+2. Happy to discuss my approach to both parts in a follow up conversation.

 <!-- END of Notes -->

 ## Overview